aws/aws-database-encryption-sdk-dynamodb/specification/changes/2025-08-25-beacon-partitions/background.md

 [//]: # "Copyright Amazon.com Inc. or its affiliates.
 All Rights Reserved."
 [//]: # "SPDX-License-Identifier: CC-BY-SA-4.0"

-# Partition Beacons
+# Beacon Partitions

-`Partition Beacons` refers to a way to add a little bit more randomness to your [beacons](../../searchable-encryption/beacons.md), to add anonymity when your data distribution is uneven
+`Beacon Partitions` refers to a way to add a little bit more randomness to your [beacons](../../searchable-encryption/beacons.md), to add anonymity when your data distribution is uneven

 Probably read [changes](./change.md) first, as it gives a brief overview of the interface.